We are committed to ensuring your privacy is protected. This privacy notice explains how we use the information we collect about you.

 What do we do with it?

-The personal data we process is processed by our staff in the UK to:
+The personal data is processed by our staff in the UK to:

 - enable our customer contact centre to help you with any enquiries or complaints;